Randomness

 Really?
 I don’t need a bagsket.

 I haven’t been to the farmer’s market in months.
 The guacamole there sucks.
 I hate naan.
 And I think kale is about as tasty as a rubber band.
 I haven’t ridden my bike in like forever, and sunsets happen at hideously inconvenient times, like when Rick’s en route from work or we’re getting into that second bottle of wine.
+And the little hair I have doesn’t need anything hand-made or vegan (as if!).

 I even detest the smell of baskety-types of things.

-I definitely do not need this bagsket.
+I definitely don’t need this bagsket.

-But I sure as shit love the IDEA of it.
+But I love the IDEA of it.

 I want to like these things.
 But the simple truth is I don’t.
 And it’s likely I never will.